Lavanya347/spotify-azure-data-engineering-pipeline/README.md

 # 👩‍💻 Author

 Hi, I’m **Lavanya** 👋
-I’m an IT professional and aspiring **Data Analyst** passionate about building data-driven solutions.
+I’m a Data Analyst and aspiring **Data Engineer** passionate about building data-driven solutions.
 I enjoy working with SQL, data warehousing, and analytics to transform raw data into meaningful insights.
 This project is part of my portfolio to demonstrate hands-on experience in **data engineering and analytics**.